assemblee-virtuelle/semapps/website/docs/guides/your-semapps-project.md

 make log-dev
 make stop-dev
 ```
-* If you are on a production server that benefits from DNS redirection; start on a production server (more information in "production environment" chapiter) + show logs of containers.
+* If you are on a production server that benefits from DNS redirection, start on a production server (more information in "production environment" chapiter) + show logs of containers.
 ```bash
 make start-prod
 make log-prod